tildearrow/furnace/doc/1-intro/faq.md

 ### why does this imported file sound wrong?

-Furnace makes every attempt to import non-Furnace files as accurately and completely as possible, but there are fundamental differences between formats that cannot be directly translated. an import from a non-Furnace format should always be considered the starting point of a conversion, not a final product.
+There are fundamental differences between formats that cannot be directly translated. an import should always be considered the starting point of a conversion, not a final product.

 ### can I import VGM or NSF?